google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

 out of fullscreen as soon as they possibly can.
 This means you can't build a fullscreen website that spans multiple pages because:

-* Changing the URL programmatically by using window.location =
+* Changing the URL programmatically by using `window.location =
-  "http://example.com" breaks out of fullscreen
+  "http://example.com"` breaks out of fullscreen.
-* A user clicking on an external link inside your page will exit fullscreen
+* A user clicking on an external link inside your page will exit fullscreen.
 * Changing the URL via the `navigator.pushState` API will also break out of the fullscreen experience.

 You have two options if you want to keep the user in a fullscreen experience:

-1. Use the installable web app mechanisms to go fullscreen
+1. Use the installable web app mechanisms to go fullscreen.
 2. Manage your UI and app state using the # fragment.

 By using the #syntax to update the url (window.location = "#somestate"), and